COLLEGE OF LIBERAL ARTS

 Number Required: 3

 From Whom: Letters of recommendation should be obtained from college/university faculty members familiar with the applicant's academic competence.
+One letter should be from the applicant's faculty mentor and include the faculty mentorship agreement.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree (BA, AB or BS) in Psychology is required.
 Additionally, a minimum GPA of 3.5 is required in both Psychology and overall for admissions consideration.
 Meeting the minimum does not, however, guarantee admission.